rlugojr/linkurious-enterprise-manual/en/getting-started/configure.md

 For Datastax Enterprise Graph we leverage its support of DSE Search to provide continuous indexation.
 Configure the `vendor` property under `index`  to the value `"dseSearch"`.

+What you need to do in DSE is to create a new search index for each node label that you want to index, to do so:
+- Connect via gremlin to DSE Graph
+- For each node label execute this command:
+  - `schema.vertexLabel('<nodeLabel>').index('search').search().by('<property1>').asText().by('property2').asText().add()`
+  - Every property key that you want to index has to appear in this command.
+You can add as many properties as you want by adding for each one `.by('<propertyN>').asText()` before the final `.add()`.

+Please see also here, the documentation from Datastax regarding creating new indices, including search indices: https://docs.datastax.com/en/latest-dse/datastax_enterprise/graph/using/createIndexes.html

 ### Web server